7abushahla/Muharaf-Writer-Identification/README.md

 ### 2.1 Overall Design

-Our architecture builds on the Deep-TEN framework by Chammas et al. (), which we recreated and modified for improved generalization and deployment efficiency.
+Our architecture builds on the Deep-TEN framework by Chammas et al.[^1], which we recreated and modified for improved generalization and deployment efficiency.
 The final model is composed of the following stages:

 1. **Convolutional Backbone**: A CNN (ResNet50, DenseNet201, or Xception) extracts hierarchical features from the 224×224 input image.
 2. **L2-Normalization**: Applied to ensure scale-invariant features.
-3. **Spatial Pyramid Pooling (SPP)**: Provides fixed-length feature maps by aggregating local features across multiple scales.
+3. **Spatial Pyramid Pooling (SPP)**: Provides fixed-size feature maps by aggregating local features across multiple scales.
 4. **Feature Aggregation**:

    * **NetVLAD** aggregates local descriptors into a compact global representation.